 The Financial Model caters both for single people and for couples.
 A Plan will have one Member for a single person, or two Members for a couple.

 Some of the information you enter into the Financial Model can't be known in advance.
 This includes things like fluctuations in the rate of inflation, or the extent to which investments will rise and fall over time.
 Although the system can't know exactly how such things will turn out, it can estimate averages.
 It can also estimate the likely variation from those averages, which is known as "volatility".
 Most online planning tools just go with averages, and ignore volatility.
 EvolveMyRetirement® takes account of volatility.
-You can always modify the system's default settings if you choose.
+You can always modify these settings if you choose.

 Another thing that's unknown in advance is how long you have left to live.
 Other online tools make you estimate in advance how long you think your retirement savings need to last, and maybe suggest that you add on a few years padding as a safety margin.
 This is sheer guesswork.
 EvolveMyRetirement® takes away the guesswork by accessing mortality rates published by the Office for National Statistics.
 Using these, not only can the system estimate your life expectancy, but it can also determine the likelihood of your living to any particular age.
 You can even factor in adjustments to your biological age if you're in unusually good or bad health.